Skip links

-You already know.
+You already know

-Most people aren’t confused
+Most people aren’t confused.

 They know.

-They know the conversation
+They know the conversation they’re avoiding.

 The decision they keep postponing.

-The boundary they refuse to set.
+The boundary they keep softening.

 The truth is rarely hidden.